-A. 7268-A/S. 3400-A addresses these bureaucratic obstacles that unreasonably impact patient care and create unnecessary costs for healthcare providers.
+A.3789-A/S.7297-A addresses these bureaucratic obstacles that unreasonably impact patient care and create unnecessary costs for healthcare providers.
 This legislation would:

 - Require that health plans utilize evidence-based and peer-reviewed clinical criteria to make determinations about medical necessity.
 Plans should be held to rigorous standards in their review of treatment recommended by a qualified clinician, rather than using proprietary products that cannot be externally verified. - Require that health plans' utilization review agents generally make determinations within 72 hours of receiving the provider's request, as opposed to the three business days required by current law.
-When the patient's clinical condition demands it, this legislation would shorten that timeframe to 24 hours.
 Patients need care seven days a week; plans insisting on these utilization review mechanisms should likewise be available to support the beneficiaries' needs seven days a week.
-Patients should not remain in a hospital bed for excess days, often without any additional reimbursement for the hospital, if they are clinically appropriate for a different level of care. - Extend the validity of an authorization for the duration of treatment for a specific condition if requested by a provider.
+Patients should not remain in a4 hospital bed for excess days, often without any additional reimbursement for the hospital, if they are clinically appropriate for a different level of care. - Extend the validity of an authorization for the duration of treatment for a specific condition if requested by a provider.
 It places an undue burden on the patient and provider to continue seeking new authorizations for ongoing treatment, which can lead to delayed care.

-The abuse of prior authorization processes has become so rampant that the Centers for Medicare and Medicaid Services (CMS), which oversees the Medicare program, issued similar regulations this year to crack down on these practices in the Medicare Advantage program.
+The abuse of prior authorization processes has become so rampant that the Centers for Medicare and Medicaid Services (CMS), which oversees the Medicare program, issued similar regulations last year to crack down on these practices in the Medicare Advantage program.
 New York should do the same for its regulated health insurance products.
 We urge passage of this important legislation.